CodePodUK/playground-reactor/README.md

 If you wish to build a static version of the website (for test deployment), type ```npm run build``` in the terminal.

 Note, the original starter kit for this repository was sourced from [codecademy](https://www.codecademy.com/articles/react-setup-).
 You can follow these instructions to set up your own blank project or use the popular CLI, create-react-app.

+# testing

+This repo uses Jest + Enzyme as its unit testing suite.
+This choice was made because these testing tools are powerful, easy to use, well documented and popular (meaning lots of community support and tutorials).
+However, anything you learn using these tools should be easily transferable to other testing frameworks with minor changes.

+To run tests, find the root directory of this repo in your terminal application.
+If this is your first time testing, type ```npm i``` to ensure you have all required dependencies installed.
+You can then use the following commands to run different types of test:

+* ```npm run test``` - this runs a one-off test of the whole testing suite;
+* ```npm run test-watch``` - this runs the testing suite in watch mode.
+It will watch for saves you make to components that are being tested and re-run the tests relating to those components immediately after saving.
+This is useful to have running in the background if you are using TDD for immediate feedback on your changes.
+* ```npm run test-coverage``` - this produces a coverage report.
+It will look at your tests and calculate how much of your codebase is covered by the tests you have written.
+It will also give you useful feedback on the lines of code that aren't touched by your tests (so you can fill these gaps).

+To create a test, simply place a file next to the component you are testing with the following name: ```<component name>.spec.js```.
+Jest will automatically find all files following this naming convention.

+An example (incomplete) test has been provided at ```app/components/App.spec.js```.
+Over time, we aim to build a testing utility library so that common tests and tasks within tests do not have to be tpyed out every time a new test is created.